 A study by the Association of Post Consumer Recyclers (APR) was undertaken to determine the composition of the various types of mixed rigid plastic bales generated in North America...and to provide a theoretical estimate of the volume and type of non-bottle rigid plastic available for recycling.
 APR believes that more accurate estimates will strengthen and advance non-bottle rigid recycling.

-Nearly 480 million pounds of post-consumer non-bottle rigid plastics were collected for recycling across the United States in 2009, an increase of nearly 33 percent from 2008 and 47 percent from 2007 (report).
+In 2010, nearly 820 million pounds of post-consumer rigid plastics (packaging and non-packaging) were collected for recycling nationwide, an increase of 72 percent from 2009 and 154 percent since 2007 (reports).

 “Non-bottle rigid plastics" includes nondurable items (or packaging), such as high-density polyethylene (HDPE) tubs, polypropylene (PP) cups and similar food containers, and durable items, such as pallets, crates, carts, 5-gallon buckets and electronic housings.